 Your chances of having a large social impact by working in AI policy is highly uncertain.
 You would be intentionally taking a big, low-probability bet, not just with regard to your own contribution (which is generally uncertain in any cause), but also with regard to the overall case that this area is promising to work in.
 While in expectation we think this is one of the highest impact career paths, it may be a bad fit if you’d be demotivated by the high probability your impact will end up very small.

 In order for you to have outsized impact you would need to:

 - Be in the right place at the right time

 - Have the foresight to take the right actions in government

-- In addition to being thoughtful with good judgment, you need to have the right expertise, which can be somewhat difficult to predict in advance
+- In addition to being thoughtful with good judgement, you need to have the right expertise, which can be somewhat difficult to predict in advance